Admin Panel

 Update Assistant

-The Available Updates tool helps you to update OpenCelium to newer version.
-If the system recognizes a new version in the git repository, it shows the message that it is available.
+The Update Assistant helps you to update OpenCelium to newer version.
+If the system recognizes a new version in the package cloud, it shows the message that it is available.
 The update process consists of several steps, let’s consider them.

 The System Check tests your machine if everything set up.
 Also it notifies you to make a backup of the system before update.